Austria Safety Guide

 LGBTQ+ Travelers

-• Same-sex couples can openly show affection in cities without significant issues
+• Same-sex couples can display affection safely in most urban areas

 Travel Insurance